Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 !!! example "Syntax"

-    All admonitions blocks start with `!!! <type>` and the following content block is indented by (exactly) four spaces.
+    All admonition blocks start with `!!! <type> "Title"` and the following content block is indented by (exactly) four spaces.
     If no title is provided, the title corresponds to the admonition type.

     ```markdown